-Also simply called the routing number or ABA (American Bankers Association) number, it is 9 digit number used to identify the finanical institution the account holder is a part of.
+Also simply called the routing number on a check or the ABA (American Bankers Association) number.
+It is a 9-digit number used to identify the financial institution the account holder is a part of.

 11. Account Number:

 This unique identifier is usually 10 to 12 digits long and is the personal account number of the person writing the check.
-It tells exactly where the money will be coming out of.
+The bank account number tells exactly where the money will be coming out.

 12. Check Number: